-You’re on the path to getting your finances in order but you often ask yourself, “how many bank accounts should I have?''.
-Well, it’s not an uncommon question, neither is it a trivial one.
+You’re on the path to getting your finances in order, but you often ask yourself, “how many bank accounts should I have?''.
+It’s not an uncommon question, and neither is it a trivial one.

 Aligning your bank accounts with your goals

-You see, having multiple bank accounts and aligning each bank account with your goals, can help you really hone in on achieving your specific goals.
+You see, having multiple bank accounts and aligning each bank account with your goals can help you really hone in on achieving your specific objectives.
 As a result, you’ll have greater clarity and see more wins than you’ve ever seen before.
 So it can be smart to have more than one bank account.

 Understanding your needs first will help you determine what strategy is best for you.
 That said, let's talk about the different types of accounts.

 1. Checking account

 The basic account a bank will start you off on is typically a checking account.
-This can be your primary everyday account where your paycheck comes into.
+It can be your primary everyday account where your paycheck comes in.

-Checking accounts give you the fastest and most convenient access to your cash and are primarily used for bill payment and for day to day financial transactions.
+Checking accounts give you the fastest and most convenient access to your cash.
+They're primarily used for bill payments and for day-to-day financial transactions.

 2. Savings accounts

-This is the most basic account you can have to store your savings.
-This type of account will typically be offered by a bank or a credit union and will allow you to park some funds in the account, earn a little interest and withdraw the money when the need arises.
+Regular savings accounts are the most basic interest-bearing accounts you can have to store your savings.
+Banks and credit unions offer savings accounts that will allow you to park some funds in the account, earn a little interest and withdraw the money when the need arises.

-Savings accounts sometimes come with restrictions such as a limit to the number of withdrawals you can make.
-However, other types of savings accounts exist which may work better for your needs.
+Savings accounts sometimes come with restrictions, such as limiting the number of withdrawals you can make.
+However, they give you a place to grow your money securely.

-To get started, you’re usually required to link an existing checking account with your savings account.
-You’ll also be able to make deposits through other accounts as well and you’ll have the ability to deposit checks right from your phone.
+To start, you can link an existing checking account with your savings account.
+You’ll also be able to make deposits through other accounts as well, and you’ll have the ability to deposit checks right from your phone.

 Traditional banks caught on to this trend and have since created their own online savings options.
 However, the higher interest rates offered by online savings banks are still worth looking into.

-A certificate of deposit serves the same purpose as a savings account but has one extra catch – your money is locked into the account for 6 to 18 months or more depending on the terms you select.
+A certificate of deposit serves the same purpose as a savings account but has one extra catch – your money is locked in to the account for 6 to 18 months or more depending on the terms you select.
 If you cash the CD, you'd be subject to a penalty on the interest you've earned.

-If you need quick access to your cash, a CD might not be the best option.
+If you need quick access to your cash, a CD might not be the best option because of the penalty.
 But if you’re looking for a higher interest rate without the need to access your funds, then a CD may be exactly what you need.

 What to use your savings account for